dorkbox/MessageBus/README.md

 > Configurable reference types

 By default, the MessageBus uses strong references for listeners.
-If the programmer wants to relieve the  need to explicitly unsubscribe listeners that are not used anymore and avoid memory-leaks, it is trivial to configure via `MessageBus.useStrongReferencesByDefault = false`.
+If the programmer wants to relieve the  need to explicitly unsubscribe listeners that are not used anymore and avoid memory-leaks, it is trivial to configure via setting the `SubscriptionMode`.
 Using strong references is the fastest, most robust method for dispatching messages, however weak references are very comfortable in container managed environments where listeners are created and destroyed by frameworks, i.e. Spring, Guice etc. Just stuff everything into the message bus, it will ignore objects without message handlers and automatically clean-up orphaned weak references after the garbage collector has done its job.
 Strongly referenced listeners will stick around until explicitly unsubscribed.

 > Custom error handling